hoaftq/TicTacToe/README.md

 This is an implementation of Minimax algorithm.
-Since it is writen using just pure Javascript so it might not work on some old browsers.
+The program is structed after MVC pattern where
+- Controller: game.js
+- Logic: game.logic.js
+- View: game.view.js, game.options.js, game.results.js

-However it is responsive so we can play with it on mobile or computer.
-Here is how it looks like on a mobile.
+It is responsive and supports both computer and mobile

+Here is how it looks like on a mobile

 <img src="preview/TicTacToe.jpg">